Auc7us/shapeshifters/README.md

 ###  Downloading Data

-As mentioned in [our fork] (https://github.com/kcmacauley/changeit3d), Download the data from the [`changeit3d`](https://github.com/optas/changeit3d) repository.
+As mentioned in [our fork](https://github.com/kcmacauley/changeit3d/), download the data from [`optas/changeit3d`](https://github.com/optas/changeit3d?tab=readme-ov-file#shapetalk-dataset--rocket-).
 After this step, the directory structure should look like this:

 ```
 shapesifters